OpenSourceEconomics/ose-course-data-science/README.md

 #### Regression discontinuity design

 We study regression discontinuity design in more detail.
 We discuss identification, issues in interpretation, and challenges to application based on the seminal review by [Lee & Lemieux (2010)](https://www.aeaweb.org/articles?id=10.1257/jel.48.2.281).
-The slides and notebook are available online.

 ## Resources <a name="resources"></a>